cran/this.path/README.md

 *   If the files are hosted on a network share, users with differing network drive mappings or even differing operating systems may not have a common absolute file path to refer to the same location.

+This does not determine the executing script, nor the executing script's directory.
+It provides none of the functionality of `package:this.path`.

 ### Alternative 4: Other Packages That Determine Current **R** Script